Septima/spatialsuite-s4/README.md

 ```

 #### Indexsearcher
-Another useful option is to select the datasources in which the tool will search (See [Search Spatial Suite data](#local)).
+Select the datasources in which the tool will search (See [Search Spatial Suite data](#local)).
 This is controlled in the *datasources* key in the indexsearcher:

 To search all local datasources: